St. Anthony's - St Anthony's Parish Drayton Valley

 The Sisters of Our Lady of the Cross arrived in 1966 - and they served in our parish and taught in our school for the next 8 years.

 While Fr.
-Matt Kuefler was our pastor, the remaining debt on the church and rectory were paid off, and Father started us on a building fund, which eventually led to the building of the present church.
+Matthias Kuefler (1972-1981) was our pastor, the remaining debt on the church and rectory were paid off, and Fr.
+Matt started us on a building fund, which eventually led to the building of the present church.
 The Knights of Columbus Council was formed in 1979 and they continue to faithfully serve the Church.

 Fr.
 Martin Carroll arrived in 1982.
 He organized what we now call the RCIA program - and he also nursed us through the pains of building our present church in 1987.
 Our old church building was donated to the parishioners at Breton.
 The moving of the building down the river hill and over the bridge was a sight to see.

 Fr.
-Bob Cornell was with us for six years - and under his direction the parish offices became a reality, a secretary was hired, our first youth ministers, Tim & Lori Hoven, were hired, and the RCIA program flourished.
+Bob Cornell arrived in 1989 and was with us for six years - and under his direction the parish offices became a reality, our secretary, Christine Horne, was hired (1992), our first youth ministers, Tim & Lorie Hoven, were hired, and the RCIA program flourished.

 In September 1994, St. Anthony School saw the community's dream of having a complete Catholic school system come true with the addition of Grade 10 and the extension of the building facilities to include a chapel.
 Grade 11 was added in Sept./95 and grade 12 in Sept./96.
 History was made in June 1997 when the first class of grade 12 graduated from St. Anthony School.

 Fr.
 Paul Mensah spent one year with us.
 He often included beautiful little impromptu songs after his homilies - which were much appreciated.
-The altar servers' ministry flourished under Fr.'s guidance and encouragement.
+The altar servers’ ministry flourished under Fr.
+Paul’s guidance and encouragement.

 Fr.
 Stan Blaszkowski was our pastor from 2000 - 2002 and was kept very busy with all the parish and mission activities.
 Our next youth minister, Erin Newbury, a graduate from JPII Bible College, was hired in September 2000 and stayed with us for one year, deciding then to return to college.
 With the expansion of the priestly duties to include the parishes of Evansburg and Mayerthorpe, Fr.
 Stan decided that it was time for a younger man to replace him.